thifranc/shinken-webui-wiki-up/Home.md

 **Please note that this first version of the Web UI Wiki is still a work in progress :-)**

+**Screen captures used to illustrate some pages are not up to date !**

 ![Shinken logo](https://github.com/shinken-monitoring/mod-webui/blob/bs3/doc/user/logo2.png)

 Shinken includes a self sufficient Web User Interface, which includes its own web server.